 That being said, I got a lot of different information from the front desk staff about paid upgrades and elite benefits.
 First, there was the question of whether upgrades could even be arranged ahead of time.
 Several front desk agents told me that would not be possible, while Hyatt Gold Passport agents actually provided rates.

-At check-in, the agent gave me a black bracelet and when I asked him about benefits for Platinum members, he went out back and returned with a sheet outlining what I later learned were benefits for Diamond members.
-I confirmed with him that I was entitled to these benefits and he responded with, “No, you have to be a Platinum member.”
+At check-in, the agent gave me a black bracelet.
+When I asked him about benefits for Platinum members, he returned with a sheet outlining benefits for Diamond members.
+I confirmed that I was entitled to these benefits and he responded with, “No, you have to be a Platinum member.”

 I had added the reservation to my Hyatt profile, but he somehow missed it.
 He explained that since I had booked with a travel agent, I wouldn’t qualify for elite benefits.
-I asked him to confirm and after speaking to a supervisor, he returned with a set of silver bracelets, apologized, and explained that I would in fact be receiving elite benefits, which included discounts on spa services, cabana rentals, and free premium wifi.
+I asked him to confirm.
+After speaking to a supervisor, he returned with a set of silver bracelets, apologized, and explained that I would in fact be receiving elite benefits.
+They included discounts on spa services, cabana rentals, and free premium wifi.

 Overall, I’m very impressed with the Hyatt Ziva Los Cabos.
 It wasn’t my idea to come here, since I initially wanted to spend a week in New York.
 However, my younger sister has been working very hard at school and wanted a week of relaxation.
 It was definitely a good decision and everyone has been enjoying it so far.